GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 distribute the load.
 Before being added to the oncall rotation, an engineer must have these prerequisites:

 1. Access to AWS Incident Manager
+2. Access to NewRelic
+3. Access to Salesforce
-2. Deploy access to production
+4. Deploy access to production
-3. SSM access to production
+5. SSM access to production
-4. Join the #login-situation channel
+6. Join the #login-situation channel

 ## AWS Incident Manager Team & Rotations